top of page

 Bobbi

-Bobbi is a 15 year old Solid Paint Mare who helps with our Animal Assisted Therapy program in North Phoenix.
+Bobbi is a 17 year old Solid Paint Mare who helps with our Animal Assisted Therapy program in Chandler.
 Bobbi loves treats and having her mane braided.